adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 3. discuss how it is related to computational literacy
 4. facilitate a 10-15 minute discussion with the class

+This assignment can be completed individual or in teams of 2.

 Quizzes
 --------------------------------------------------------